 Qinfeng (Javen) Shi

-Director of Advanced Reasoning and Learning in the AIML (Australian Institute for Machine Learning)
+Director in Advanced Reasoning and Learning, Australian Institute for Machine Learning

-Associate Professor in The School of Computer Science, The University of Adelaide
+Associate Professor/Reader, School of Computer Science, University of Adelaide

 Email: qinfeng.shi at ieee.org

 " Only in silence the word,

 bright the hawk's flight

 Ursula K. Le Guin (A Wizard of Earthsea)

 - (July 2018) Congrats to Jie etal on the ECCV18 paper Seeing Deeply and Bidirectionally: A Deep Learning Approach for Single Image Reflection Removal.

 - (July 2018) Congrats to Yuhang etal on the ECCV18 paper Deblurring Natural Image Using Super-Gaussian Fields.